muhme/joomla-branches-tester/README.md

 scripts/test.sh
 ```

+Three optional arguments are possible, in the following order:
+1. Joomla version number, all versions are tested by default
+2. Browser, to be used with electron (default), firefox, chrome or edge
+3. Test spec pattern, all test specs (except the installation) are used by default

-Run the System Tests in the branch 5.1-dev only:
+As an example, run all the test specs (except the installation) from branch 5.1-dev with Mozilla Firefox:
 ```
-scripts/test.sh 51
+scripts/test.sh 51 firefox
 ```

-Test one spec with all four branches (of course, the spec must exist in all branches) :
+Run one test spec with Electron in all four branches (of course, the spec must exist in all branches):
 ```
 scripts/test.sh tests/System/integration/administrator/components/com_privacy/Consent.cy.js
 ```

-Test all `site` specs with branch 4.4-dev using a pattern:
+Test all `site` specs with Microsoft Edge in the branch 4.4-dev using a pattern:
 ```
 scripts/test.sh 44 'tests/System/integration/site/**/*.cy.{js,jsx,ts,tsx}'
 ```